Ledeč nad Sázavou: Geography

 Ledeč nad Sázavou is located about 23 km northwest of Havlíčkův Brod and 39 km northwest of Jihlava.
-The southern part of the municipal territory with the town proper lies in the Křemešník Highlands, the northern part extends into the Upper Sázava Hills.
+The southern part of the municipal territory with the town proper lies in the Křemešník Highlands and the northern part extends into the Upper Sázava Hills.
+The highest point is the hill Ostojovka at 540 m above sea level.
 The Sázava River flows through the town.

 History

-The first written mention of Ledeč comes from the 12th century, when it was written about "a noble of Ledeč".
+The first written mention of Ledeč is from 1181, when it was written about a noble from Ledeč.
 In the first half of 16th century, during the rule of the Ledecký of Říčany noble family, Ledeč was promoted to a town.

 In the early 19th century, the railway was built, which helped the economical and cultural development of the area.

-Until 1918, the town was a part of the Austrian monarchy (Austria side after the compromise of 1867), in the district of the same name, in Bohemia.
+Until 1918, the town was a part of Austria-Hungary, in the district of the same name.
 In 1921, Ledeč was renamed Ledeč nad Sázavou.

 Demographics

+Transport

+Ledeč nad Sázavou is the terminus and starting point of the railway lines from/to Havlíčkův Brod and Čerčany.

 Sights

 The main sight is the Ledeč nad Sázavou Castle.
-The castle was built in the early Gothic style in the first half of the 13th century, and later was rebuilt in Renaissance and Baroque styles.
-It has a unique sgraffito decoration of the ceiling of the renaissance hall.
-The castle now contains a museum and a gallery.
-It has a 32 m high tower open to the public.
+The castle was built in the early Gothic style in the first half of the 13th century, and later was rebuilt in the Renaissance and Baroque styles.
+It has a unique sgraffito decoration of the ceiling of the Renaissance hall.
+The castle now contains a museum and offers guided tours.
+The castle also has a 32 m high tower open to the public.

+Among the main landmarks of the town centre is the Church of Saints Peter and Paul.
+It is a large Gothic building.
+A unique element is the rib vault, which is not load-bearing and has purely decorative purpose.

+The Church of the Holy Trinity is a Renaissance cemetery church.
+It dates from 1585.